fieryhenry/BCSFE-Python/README.md

 11. Back in-game, tap the `Close Game` button, then tap `Cancel Data Transfer` (and also possibly `Start Game From Beginning`)

-12. Go back into the `Change Account / Device` menu and then go into the `Resume Data Transfer` menu
+12. Go back into the `Change Account / Device` menu and then go into the `Resume Data Transfer` -> `Transfer Data to New Device` menu

 13. Enter the new codes, and tap `Resume Transfer`